 One of my pet peeves is how cocoa and hot chocolate get bantered around in the same sentence, as if they were one and the same.

 Hot chocolate is made from melted chocolate and cocoa is made from, wait for it, cocoa powder.

 Natural cocoa powder is higher in flavanols (those powerful antioxidants that can help reduce your blood pressure) than regular cocoa powder.
 Read your labels.
-You want a product that says natural right on the front of the package.
+You want a product that says natural or raw right on the front of the package.

 My recipe isn’t overly sweet, so give it a taste and add a little more sweetener if you need to.

 1 cup (250 mL) skim milk or fortified organic soy beverage